Alls-DeV/competitive-programming-assistant/README.md

 - [Install competitive companion](https://github.com/jmerle/competitive-companion#readme)
    in your browser.
 - Add this repository to your path.
+- Make `cpa` executable using `chmod +x cpa`.
-- in cpa_parse.py:
+- In cpa_parse.py:
-   - add CONTEST_PATH in the Parser class, the contests will be parsed in CONTEST_PATH
+   - add CONTEST_PATH in the Parser class, the contests will be parsed in CONTEST_PATH.
-   - add TEMPLATE_PATH in the Parser class, cpa will paste the code inside TEMPLATE_PATH in the contests that cpa will parse
+   - add TEMPLATE_PATH in the Parser class, cpa will paste the code inside TEMPLATE_PATH in the contests that cpa will parse.

 ## Supported Languages